nguyennick197/positive-doodle-api/README.md

 - `id`: integer with the row's database id
 - `url`: string that contains the url to the corresponding image
+- `image_text`: string that contains text from the image
+- `tags`: string that contains comma separated tags
+- `tumblr_image_url`: string that contains image url to the original tumblr post.
+Can be used as a backup if url is not working.
 - `created_at`: string that contains the date the image was posted to the tumblr blog
-- `tags`: string that contains comma separated tags
-- `image_text`: string that contains text from the image

 ## Built With
  - [Supabase](https://supabase.com/)